bfjelds/turtlebot2-win10/README.md

 ## Introduction

-This enables a simple Turtlebot2 robot controlled by an Xbox 360 controller.
+This enables a simple Turtlebot2 robot that will autonomously go forward, bump, turn left, and repeat.
+By connecting an Xbox 360 controller, the robot can be manually controlled by holding down the shoulder buttons.

-For a simple autonomous robot that turns when it bumps into things, see [Avoid Obstacles](./AvoidObstacles.md)
+Autonomous control can be toggled by clicking the A button (to enable robot autonomy) and the B button to disable robot autonomy)

 ## Requirements